...one of the most highly

 Guillaume Melquiond for a last minute patch to multi_pass for 1.8.1.

 Peder Holt for his porting work on Phoenix, Fusion and Spirit to VC6.

-To my wife Mariel who did the graphics in this document.
+To Joel's wife Mariel who did the graphics in this document.

 Finally thanks to SourceForge for hosting the Spirit project and Boost: a C++ community comprised of extremely talented library authors who participate in the discussion and peer review of well crafted C++ libraries.